We have one unwavering goal, and that's to be the best window and door manufacturer. We will settle for nothing less.

 Milgard also goes so far to temper our own glass.
 In 1980, Milgard Tempering, Inc. was started in Tacoma to respond to a demand for high-quality tempered glass in the Northwest.
 In 1992, a second Milgard Tempering plant was opened in Dixon, California.
 Modern equipment and skilled employees enabled Milgard Tempering to become one of the most respected tempered glass suppliers in the country.

 Through our vertical integration, Milgard is able to control quality at every step of the way.
-The result is higher quality products, all of which we confidently back with one of the industry's best guarantees, Milgard's Full Lifetime Warranty.
+The result is higher quality products, all of which we confidently back with one of the industry's best guarantees, the Milgard Full Lifetime Warranty.

 A Masco Company